mohikrish/Data-Analysis-with-Python/README.md

 Find out interesting insights on few movies released between 1916 and 2016, using Python.
 Insights based on Analysis:

-(1) Top Rated movies based on Budget & collections
+**Top Rated movies based on Budget & collections
-(2) Top Rated Actors based on Critic & User Reviews
+**Top Rated Actors based on Critic & User Reviews

+### Objective 2 ###
+## Topic: Sales ##
+Insights into a Sales Data of a Shopping Mall.
+Insights based on Analysis:
+**Top & Least Sales by Category, Product Type and Profits.